What is Long Unwinding in Stock Market: Is Long Unwinding Good or Bad?

 Instead of waiting for the stock to go up, he decides to sell his 100 shares of XYZ Ltd.

-This action of selling off the shares he previously bought to close his position is what we refer to as “long unwinding in stock market“
+This action of selling off the shares he previously bought to close his position is what we refer to as “long unwinding in the stock market”

 Long Unwinding in Option Chain